SaraR-1/Immigration/README.md

 Here is evident, more than in the others continent flows, that just one or two (in Centro and Nord-est) regions contributes to the aggregate distribution.

-The Chinese-born flow is always the higher but in Lazio and Sicily, where the higher values correspond to the Philippines and Sri Lanka.
+The Chinese-born flow is always the highest but in Lazio and Sicily, where the highest values correspond to the Philippines and Sri Lanka.

 ### Europe